jcaillon/valet/tests.d/1107-self-document/results.approved.md

 The array is sorted by (in order):

 - the index of the first matched character in the line
-- the distance between the characters in the line
+- the distance between the first and last matched characters in the line

 - $1: **pattern** _as string_:
       the pattern to match
 - $2: **array name** _as string_:
       the initial array name
-- $3: prefix matched char _as string_:
-      (optional) string to add before each matched char (defaults to empty string)
-- $4: suffix matched char _as string_:
-      (optional) string to add after each matched char (defaults to empty string)
-- $5: max line length _as int_:
-      (optional) The maximum length to keep for the matched lines, does not count the strings added/before after each matched char (defaults to 9999999)

 Returns: